 An inevitable trajectory of humanitarian needs?

 … over human life.
-Powerful explosive weapons are deployed in urban areas with … will be a catastrophic third world war or a nuclear attack in their lifetimes.
+Powerful explosive weapons are deployed in urban areas with little … will be a catastrophic third world war or a nuclear attack in their lifetimes.
 But it is …

 … over human life.
-Powerful explosive weapons are deployed in urban areas with … will be a catastrophic third world war or a nuclear attack in their lifetimes.
+Powerful explosive weapons are deployed in urban areas with little … will be a catastrophic third world war or a nuclear attack in their lifetimes.
 But it is …

-… of Justice, Legality of the Use by a State of Nuclear Weapons in Armed Conflict, Advisory Opinion, …
+… Justice, Legality of the Use by a State of Nuclear Weapons in Armed Conflict, Advisory Opinion, …

 … of the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 Only seven more ratifications …